Woman with thinning hair considers if PRP works for hair loss.

 You’re likely a great candidate for PRP if you’re in the earlier stages of hair thinning or hair loss.
 The treatment is most effective for people experiencing a common type of hair loss called androgenetic alopecia, also known as male or female pattern baldness.
 Because PRP works by increasing blood supply and delivering growth factors directly to the follicles, it helps strengthen existing hair and encourage thicker growth.
 If you’ve noticed your part widening, your ponytail feeling thinner, or increased shedding, PRP can help slow down the process and restore density before the loss becomes more significant.

-Common Myths About PRP
+Debunking Common PRP Myths

 Let’s clear up a few common misconceptions about PRP.
 First, it’s not a one-time cure.
 PRP is a process that requires an initial series of treatments followed by maintenance sessions to keep your results going strong.
 Second, it’s not an instant fix.
 It takes time for your follicles to respond to the treatment and for new, healthier hair to grow, so patience is key—most people see noticeable changes within three to six months.
 Finally, while it’s highly effective for the right person, it’s not a guaranteed solution for every type of hair loss.
 Setting realistic expectations is the first step toward being happy with your outcome.